 Starting your day with something mindful that sets a lovely tone to your day – pray, meditate, read your gratitude list, feel purposefully grateful for how well your body works right in this moment no matter what its size, cultivate self-love, read something inspirational (all of these things beat starting your day with negative or consumption-based emails)

-Eating more fat and protein and less carbohydrate and making those carbs ones that give you long-lasting energy rather than the quick jolt (for example, sweet potatoes instead of candy, an apple instead of crackers)
+Eating more fat and protein and making your carbs ones that give you long-lasting energy rather than the quick jolt (for example, sweet potatoes instead of candy, an apple instead of crackers)

 Having more daily fun, joy, and pleasure in as many ways as possible.
 For example, spend non-eating time with family and friends, read a fun book, nap, sit by a fire, dance, go outdoors and play in the snow, call your favorite friend/aunt/child who always makes you laugh, watch a funny movie, stop trying to get five things done at once and just do nothing for a change!!!

 Forgiving yourself for all perceived past failures and simply vow to improve your habits one at a time.
-The “accidental” results will be better health, perhaps a smaller waistline, and best of all, more happiness.
+The “accidental” results will be better health, MAYBE a smaller waistline but maybe not and that is perfectly ok, and best of all, more happiness.

 Dr. Amy Mercovich